leseunivers/seung.min/_posts/2024-12-26-hello-world.md

 <div class="s-top"></div>
   I don't know what kind of value college study brings to me.
 There was a pressure from studying but it was kind of enjoyable.
-If I get another chance to take a test in the future, I’ll stay until the very end, thinking hard through each question.
-I want to put more effort.
+If I get another chance to take a test in the future, I want to put more effort.
 Living as a student is a part of my life and I want to do my best in every aspect.
-I feel like I haven't really focused on studying this year.
-Since I haven't studied hard, I feel like a part of me is rejected by myself.
+  I feel like I haven't really focused on studying this year and a part of me is rejected by myself.
 This feeling isn't pleasant.